Ecodev/gims/docs/content/data_input2.rst

 .. note::

     The warning below is exceptionally not applicable for the December 2014
-    - January 2015 country consultation !
+    - January 2015 country consultation since all data has been set to "New" !

 .. warning::